geoffdavis/3DPrinterConfig/hodad/docs/Firmware_Update.md

 ### Step 3: Flash firmware over canbus

-The UUID of the board is 12676b53cab4
+The UUID of the board is `2aab98198ff0` (November 2024 was `12676b53cab4` originally)

 ```
-python3 ~/katapult/scripts/flash_can.py -i can0 -f ~/klipper/out/klipper.bin -u 12676b53cab4
+python3 ~/katapult/scripts/flash_can.py -i can0 -f ~/klipper/out/klipper.bin -u 2aab98198ff0
 ```

 If all goes well, it should look like this:

 ```
-python3 ~/katapult/scripts/flash_can.py -i can0 -f ~/klipper/out/klipper.bin -u 12676b53cab4
+python3 ~/katapult/scripts/flash_can.py -i can0 -f ~/klipper/out/klipper.bin -u 2aab98198ff0
 Sending bootloader jump command...
 Resetting all bootloader node IDs...
 Attempting to connect to bootloader